emarref/jwt/README.md

     - `RS256`, `RS384`, `RS512` algorithms supported
     - `ES256`, `ES384`, `ES512`, `PS256`, `PS384`, `PS512` algorithms are planned

+> :warning: Versions of this library up to and including v1.0.2 are susceptible to timing attacks when using Symetric encryption.
+See #20 for more information.
+Please update to >= v1.0.3 as soon as possible to address this vulnerability.

-This library is not susceptible to the [recently discussed encryption vulnerability](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).
+This library is not susceptible to a common [encryption vulnerability](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).

 ## Installation